dark-pin-guin/bananapi-ledoff/README.md

 # bananapi-ledoff
-Truns the green led of
+Truns the green led of the Banana PI off.